-SEBC/Subcommittee Feedback:
+Subcommittee Feedback:

-A Subcommittee member suggested changing the language of the bulleted text in the draft goal from referencing "costs" to "prices", which was supported by one SEBC member.
+A Subcommittee member suggested changing the language of the bulleted text in the draft goal from referencing "costs" to "prices".
 Separately, the group discussed the feasibility of the first tactic listed below given the typically proprietary nature of vendor pricing.